AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

-# A computational efficient numerical framework for modeling fuel cell-battery powered powertrain
+# A computational efficient, multi-domain numerical framework for modeling fuel cell-battery powered powertrain

 ## Overview
 This repository contains a high-fidelity Simulink model of an electric driveline that integrates a Proton Exchange Membrane (PEM) fuel cell and a lithium-ion battery pack.
 The model offers high design flexibility, low computational demand, and detailed representation of system dynamics.
 It serves as a powerful tool for research and development in sustainable transportation technologies.